swc4848a/node-capwap/doc/faq.md

 1. data channel dtls thread read pkts from datadtls.dtls_pkts_queue and write to cipher socket
 1. cWtpSessionThreadData_tmpDtlsCtx -> acWtpSessionThread_data will SSL_read to get the plain text packet
 1. notify_dispatcher_keepalive_rcvd get session id from the keepalive message and send it to dispatcher
-1. dipatcher calldata_chan_keepalive_rcvd to send session id to worker thread
+1. dipatcher call data_chan_keepalive_rcvd to send session id to worker thread
 1. worker thread call cwAcDataChanFirstKeepAlive to handle first keepalive
 1. emit CWAE_DATA_CHAN_CONNECTED event so the state machine can change according
 1. update ws->dtls_ctx[CW_CHAN_TYPE_DATA] context and send keepalive response
+1. finally apserver update the data channel port and ip hash so next data pkt can handle by its worker